 WHO TV 13 News at 4 (Des Moines, IA)

-In December 2017, Dr. Rafferty had a live interview with a local Des Moines news station to discuss her research and how it can help educate others to be supportive for those who may spend the holidays suffering from feelings of loss and hopelessness.
+In December 2017, Dr. Rafferty had a live interview with a local Des Moines news station to discuss her research and how it can help educate others to be more supportive for those who feel loss or hopeless during the holiday season.

 National Communication Association (Dallas, TX)

-In November 2017, Dr. Rafferty and two undergraduate students (Kara Hutton & Sarah Heller) presented their research on parents' health information disclosures and the role of hope in parents' management of their child's complex chronic condition at the 103rd Annual National Communication Conference.
+In November 2017, Dr. Rafferty and two undergraduate students (Kara Hutton & Sarah Heller) presented their research on parents' health information disclosures and the role of hope in parents' management of their child's complex chronic condition.
+This research was presented at the 103rd annual National Communication Association Conference.

 A discussion of her findings and its relationship to the Charlie Gard case was also published on the Charlotte Lozier Institute blog.

-Iowa State University (ISU) Undergraduate Research Symposium (Ames, IA)
+Iowa State University Undergraduate Research Symposium (Ames, IA)

 ISU undergraduate students (Kara Hutton & Sarah Heller) represented the College of Liberal Arts and Sciences at the Symposium on Undergraduate Research & Creative Expression on April 11, 2017.
 Here, they presented research about parents' privacy management disclosures regarding their child's complex chronic condition.